NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/assignment_C3.rst.txt

 Problem 1: Adding a ColoredShape
 --------------------------------

-Navigate to **/code/c++/ExerciseDay3/ex1/** to find the code for the C__ example presented in todays video.
+Navigate to **/code/c++/ExerciseDay3/ex1/** to find the code for the C++ example presented in todays video.
 You are asked to create another shape of your choosing and add to the code base.
 A similar example was perfomed during the video.

 .. hint::